 9. You are the business analyst for a large project that has over 100 stakeholders.
 You’d like to create an internal web site to share information about the requirements.
 You realize that not all information can or should be posted on the web site.
-What component of communication influences the modality of the communication the most?
+What business analysis deliverable may include details about how the website should be configured?

 10. You are the business analyst of a new opportunity.
 You have identified 56 key stakeholders within the project.
 Because of a new vendor agreement, you’ll be adding seven stakeholders next week.
 How many more communication channels will you have next week than now?

-11. Which is considered to be the most valuable tool for a business analyst?
+11. Which is considered to be the most valuable skill for a business analyst?

 A. Leadership skills

 C. Learning skills

 Answer is C. All of the skills listed are important business analysis attributes and abilities, but choice C is the most important skill from this set.
 Learning skills allow you to learn about needs and other information essential for analysis.